-- When alone in a room. - While eating or drinking at the workplace, provided employees are at least six feet apart and either eating outdoors or in an area where outside fresh air is introduced into the facility. - o Regardless, employees are encouraged to take breaks and eat lunch in solitude. - When wearing respiratory protection in accordance with CCR Title 8, section 5144, or other safety order.

-- When an employee has a bona fide medical or mental health condition or disability that precludes wearing a mask.
+- When alone in a room. - When alone in a workspace designed for multiple employees. - While eating or drinking at the workplace, provided employees are at least six feet apart and either eating outdoors or in an area where outside fresh air is introduced into the facility. - Regardless, employees are encouraged to take breaks and eat lunch in solitude when eating indoors. - When wearing respiratory protection in accordance with CCR Title 8, section 5144, or other safety order. - When an employee has a bona fide medical or mental health condition or disability that precludes wearing a mask.
 Alternatives will be considered on a case-by-case basis. - Doctor notes indicating medical or mental health conditions shall be shared with the employee's supervisor. - When an employee is working independently outdoors.
 Should another person approach the employee, the employee is required to don a face covering.